camptocamp/rust-camp/rust-camp-book/src/rust/chapter_3.md

 ## GeoRust

-[GeoRust](https://georust.org/) is a collective of people interested in Geospatial Rust wich maintain a collection of geospatial tools and libraries written in Rust.
+[GeoRust](https://georust.org/) is a collective of people interested in Geospatial Rust wich maintain a collection of geospatial tools and libraries written in Rust as well as an intorductory (wip) [Geospatial Rust](https://book.georust.org/) book.

 ## Awesome Geo Rust